 The College makes every effort to accommodate students with special needs.
 Students who have special needs or who are disabled must self-identify and provide documentation of their specific disability to a counselor.
-IT IS IMPORTANT THAT YOU REFER ANY STUDENT WHO DISCLOSES SPECIAL NEEDS TO HELENA CARRASQUILLO, THE STUDENT DISABILITY COORDINATOR, AT (860) 906-5204, HCARRASQUILLO@CAPITALCC.EDU, OR ROOM 208A FOR ADDITIONAL ASSISTANCE.
+It is important that you refer any student who disclosed special needs to the Student Disability Coordinator at Disabilities@ccc.commnet.edu or Room 208 for additional assistance.